SunitaRouth/My-portfolio/README.md

 # My-portfolio
-This project is created by using html,css,js
+This website is created by using html,css,js